 “(…) Today in the US the newspaper is fading, as is its influence on American journalism: news and information is becoming a commodity.
 What will rise as a differentiating competitive advantage?
 I’d argue that it’s not so much pure opinion and political partisanship (although that’s been the case on radio) as it is sensibility and worldview.

-The New Yorker, (…) making its audience feel like they’ve joined a somewhat exclusive club of smart, sophisticated people. (…)
+Perhaps the best example of sensibility is The New Yorker, (…) making its audience feel like they’ve joined a somewhat exclusive club of smart, sophisticated people. (…)

 Perhaps the best examples are blogs, which at their best have a distinctive and human voice, driven by the interests, values and sensibility of their author. (…)”